 Lisa still makes time for family.
 She lives in the City of St. Charles, with her husband Monte Crabbs, their Golden Retriever, Lucy and Yellow Lab, Duncan.
 She is a life-long lover of animals and the outdoors, and her personal interests include, fishing, gardening, horseback riding, water sports, and snow skiing.

-While in college she met Eli Molloy, a civil engineer in Jerseyville, Illinois, they married in 2014 and made their home in Jerseyville.
-They do not have any children, yet, but are very proud puppy parents of a four-year-old Australian Sheppard, Cooper.
-They are members of St. Francis Xavier Catholic Church and enjoy spending time outside running, watching sporting events, namely Eli’s bicycle races, and exploring area parks.
-They take every opportunity they can to travel and you will often find Courtney with her nose in a book during her down time.
+While in college she met Eli Molloy, a civil engineer, they married in 2014.
+They do not have any children, yet, but have beautiful Australian Shepherd, Cooper.
+They are members of St. Francis Xavier Catholic Church and enjoy spending time outside running, watching sporting events, especially bicycle racing, and exploring area parks.
+They take every opportunity they can to explore new places and try new things.

 Courtney’s calling to funeral service came with the sudden death of her younger brother when she was 17.
 She began learning all aspects of the funeral service business as a junior in high school and continued to seek opportunities to learn wherever and whenever she could.
 As a funeral director, she sees her career as a ministry and opportunity to comfort, provide guidance and peace of mind to families at a very difficult time.

 John Baue Devaney is a 4th Generation licensed Funeral Director at Baue Funeral Homes.
 He has been at Baue since September 2008.